 The longstanding artistic practice of Weems is an insightful meditation on race, history, and power.
 She works across photography, video, and installations.
 Her best known work, “The Kitchen Table Series” (1990), examines the experiences of women.
 A few weeks ago, she launched “Contested Sites of Memory: A Performance with Artist Carrie Mae Weems” at the Institute for Contemporary Art at Virginia Commonwealth University in Richmond, Va.
 The traveling performance about racial healing will be staged in New York and Washington, D.C., in 2025.
 Scheduled to coincide with the Presidential election, “Carrie Mae Weems: The Shape of Things” is currently on view at Gladstone Gallery in New York.
 The exhibition is anchored by “Cyclorama: The Shape of Things” (2021) a video installation in the round that explores the history of racial justice and contemporary police killings of unarmed Black men.
 Part of a For Freedoms initiative, a billboard by Weems was installed near the Democratic National Convention in Chicago in August.
 The billboard featured images of Weems standing before the Lincoln Memorial, accompanied by the following text: “With democracy in the balance there is only one choice.”

-Lee’s movies are cultural touchstones.
-Over more than three decades, his seminal films have included early projects such as “Do The Right Thing,” “She’s Gotta Have It,” “Crooklyn,” and “Mo’ Better Blues”; a biopic of Malcolm X and “4 Little Girls,” a documentary about the bombing of the 16th Street Baptist Church that killed four Black Girls in 1963; and big budget features like “Inside Man” and “BlacKkKlansman,” for which Lee won the Oscar for Best Screenplay in 2019.
+Lee’s movies are cultural touchstones, interrogating American history and racism and exploring Black family dynamics and HBCU traditions.
+Over more than three decades, his seminal films have included early projects such as “Do The Right Thing,” “She’s Gotta Have It,” “Crooklyn,” and “Mo’ Better Blues”; a biopic of Malcolm X and “4 Little Girls,” a documentary about the 1963 bombing of the 16th Street Baptist Church in Birmingham, Ala., that killed four Black girls; and big budget features like “Inside Man” and “BlacKkKlansman,” for which Lee won the Oscar for Best Screenplay in 2019.
 He found success through perseverance, creating a path and opportunities for other Black directors in film and television.
 Sharing his wisdom in the classroom, Lee is a professor of film at New York University’s Tisch School of the Arts.
 His passion for cinema, art, culture, sports, and history was showcased in “Spike Lee: Creative Sources,” a recent Brooklyn Museum exhibition dedicated to his expansive collections.

 “The arts enrich our lives, helping us to ask questions, imagine new possibilities, and create community.” — NEH Chair Maria Rosario Jackson